canemdormienti/Opencore-Opencanopy-Themes/README.md

 The copyright and credits goes to the respective owners/designers of the logos, pictures, background images, icons and others elements used in this themes.

+I' am NOT affiliated in any way with "CD Projekt Red" or his subsidiaries.